Skip to content

 6. We need to pass explicitly the fields from the Artist model that will be in the serializer at the fields in the Meta class.

-With the serializer in place we need more 2 steps, the url mapping and the view.
+With the serializer in place we need more 2 steps, the view and the url mapping.

 Let's do both in sequence, first the view.
 For the view we are going to use a ModelViewSet.
-Inside our file music.views.py we need to add this snipper.
+Inside our file music.views.py we need to add this snippet.

 # music/views.py